Can people change? How does the world change?

 Hawaii represents a fictional Eden.
 Amy's stand-in for the aspirational life - breezy beaches, magic sea turtles, and ease.

-By contrast, Riverside is full of faceless office parks and painful memories.
-It’s where Levi and Amy first met (“sacred land”).
+By contrast, Riverside is full of office parks and painful memories.
+It’s also where Levi and Amy first met (“sacred land”).

-Helen’s home there adds character and realism - the design choices (carpets, food, blankets, photos, wallpaper) are all spot-on.
+Helen’s home there adds character and realism - the design choices (carpets, food, blankets, photos, wallpaper) all feel spot-on.

 In her backyard, giant flowers reach up to the blinding CA sun.